Android Central Verdict

-Bottom line: Sitting between the compact, small-batteried S22 and thick, pricey S22 Ultra, the Galaxy S22+ offers the most traditional flagship form factor.
+Sitting between the compact, small-batteried S22 and thick, pricey S22 Ultra, the Galaxy S22+ offers the most traditional flagship form factor.
 Its flat design is simple but gorgeous, the Snapdragon 8 Gen 1 performance doesn't disappoint, and the camera hardware and software offer a significant step up on the S21.
 Even the battery life remained reasonably long-lasting despite a downgrade from the S21+.
-Aside from some minor nitpicks, this is a solid upgrade on last year's model, and you may want to consider it over the S22 Ultra.
+Aside from some minor nitpicks, this is a solid upgrade on the previous model, and you may want to consider it over the S22 Ultra.

 Samsung Galaxy S22 Plus: Price, availability, and colors

 Samsung announced the Galaxy S22+ at its Winter Unpacked event on February 9, 2022.
 Allegedly, it pushed the announcement and launch a month to make room for the delayed Galaxy S21 FE.
-Preorders end February 24, and the phone will officially release and ship on February 25.
+It officially shipped on February 25.

 The Samsung Galaxy S22+ retails for $1,000, which gives you 8GB of RAM and 128GB of storage.
 It costs $200 more than the stock S22 and $200 less than the S22 Ultra.
 For $50 extra, you upgrade to 256GB of storage; you won't find any RAM upgrade options or expandable storage beyond that.

 For color options, you'll find the Galaxy S22+ available in Phantom Black, Phantom White, Green, or Pink Gold from all major retailers.
-Samsung also sells it in Graphite, Sky Blue, Cream, or Violet exclusively from its website — though Sky Blue already shows as out of stock, meaning these variants may have limited stock available.
+Samsung also sells it in Graphite, Sky Blue, Cream, or Violet exclusively from its website, though these may take slightly longer to ship.